Blaisorblade/Blaisorblade.github.io/source/_posts/2015-01-15-a-talk-on-ilc.md

 excited about this visit, and I plan to talk about our progress since our PLDI 2014 paper.

 Below the abstract of the talk.
+I plan to upload slides later.

 ### Incrementalizing λ-calculi by static differentiation: A theory of changes for higher-order languages and ongoing work